-Probe inconclusive on Va. governor's racist yearbook pic
+Mystery of racist photo in governor's yearbook left unsolved

 "No individual that we interviewed has told us from personal knowledge that the governor is in the photograph, and no individual with knowledge has come forward to us to report that the governor is in the photograph," said the report, conducted by the law firm McGuireWoods.

-The findings are unlikely to have a major effect on state politics or Northam, who managed to survive the furor and has been trying mightily since then to make amends with the black community.
+The findings are unlikely to have a major effect on state politics or Northam, who managed to survive the furor and has been trying mightily since then to make amends with the black community and its leaders, who have shown a willingness to let it go.

+Virginia Legislative Black Caucus Chairman Del.
+Lamont Bagby said the report "doesn't change a thing as it relates to the challenges that we have to do," adding: "We've got 400 years of stuff to clean up."

 Virginia politics was turned upside down in a matter of hours last winter after a conservative website posted the picture.
-The Virginia Legislative Black Caucus, other key Democratic groups and top allies immediately called on him to resign.
+Black lawmaker and other key Democratic groups and top allies immediately called on him to resign.

 Investigators said Northam did not believe he was in the photo when he first saw it but did not want to issue an immediate denial in case someone contradicted him.